 History's Great Cigar Smokers

 History is full of great men doing great things.
 Sometimes when a man does a thing so well his name becomes synonymous with that thing.
-Everyone knows Muhammad Ali and Mike Tyson where great boxers and that Stephen King is a bestselling author.
+Everyone knows Muhammad Ali and Mike Tyson where great boxers and that Stephen King a bestselling author is.
 Here are three men whose names are forever idolized in cigar smoking lore.

 - Winston Churchill.
 Churchill is one of the giants of the 20th century.
 He held Great Britain together during the Nazi bombing raids of WWII and helped to steer the Allies to victory.
 He was a great statesman, a soldier, and a historian.
 Churchill was also famous for smoking cigars all day, every day, from morning till night.
 He enjoyed larger sized cigars so much that to this day the cigar industry uses his man to refer to a large cigar.
 A Churchill is a size of cigar that is traditionally seven inches in length.